What if your food could tackle climate change and build biodiversity?

-At the heart of the circular economy is the ambition to collaborate, create prosperity (both locally and globally), regenerate natural capital and design out waste.
+At the heart of the is the ambition to collaborate, create prosperity (both locally and globally), regenerate natural capital and design out waste.
 Terragr’eau is a great illustration of the application of systems thinking, allowing all of these ambitions to be realised under one project.

 Cathy le Hec, water protection manager for Evian, believes that in Terragrr’eau: ”We have created a model which we can roll out to other territories.”
 Let us hope that her prediction is realised.

 For a video presentation of the project click here.